 I have only encountered lovely, helpful people.
 Traveling on my own can be daunting but I have become a pro at sitting at a bar and talking to strangers.
 While checking out the microbrewery across the street from my hotel I met these lovely guys celebrating a friend’s birthday and a generous bartender who tried to teach me how to pronounce Finnish words.

 An unexpected but memorable point was learning that one of my new friends was pagan as it was the religion of his ancestors the vikings, taught me all about the connection between paganism and nature and then with an amusing turn of events also shared that he loved MacGyver so much he had a tattoo.
 The best part was that he laughed along when I was laughing so hard I was crying.

 As for the price, it is true this is not a bargain destination but it is nowhere near as expensive as London and frankly, it is much more interesting and the food so far has been much better.
+Also it’s absolutely possible to just spend one day in Helsinki if that’s all you can budget.
 This has been a pleasant surprise, I am really looking forward to seeing the rest of Finland.